When working with databases, besides how we structure the data, the most important part is how we retrieve and manipulate information.

 SELECT * FROM Students WHERE Age > 18;

-, but instead of returning a collection of records, it returns the first record that meets the specified condition.
-If no record is found that meets the condition, it returns null
+The FirstOrDefault method is similar to Where, but instead of returning a collection of records, it returns the first record that meets the specified condition.
+If no record meeting the condition is found, it returns null.

 var student = context.Students.FirstOrDefault(e => e.Name == "Juan");